ksu-hmi/STaRT/STaRT Roadmap.md

 [ ] Create a copy of powerpoint in the github repository.

+[✔] Develop database design diagram for the application

 ## Final Presentation

 [ ] Complete the slide deck